Michel Petrucciani: Personality and musical style

 Osteogenesis imperfecta seemed to contribute greatly both to Petrucciani's personality and his playing style.
 By his own account, he was in almost constant physical pain.
 Yet, he was known for his cheerful, playful, even cavalier personality.
 He said, "I love humor; I love to laugh, I love jokes, I love silliness.
 I love that; I think it's great.
 I think laughter is worth a whole lot of medicine."

 Though he often exhibited arrogance and even womanizing tendencies in his adolescent years, the defining characteristic of Petrucciani was his confidence.
 Michael Zwerin recalled one example: "We were sitting there wondering what to play.
 It was kind of hot.
-And Michel said, 'anybody know "Giant Steps?"
+And Michel said, 'anybody know "Giant Steps"?
 Neither Louis nor I wanted to admit we didn't really know it.
 So there was this great silence.
 And Michel said, "Well, I do!" and he pounded into a solo version of it at a very fast clip, and it was really amazing.
 That to me is Michel—'Well, I do!'
 Man, a confidence you wouldn't believe."

 Petrucciani had a quirky side; in a Mezzo documentary, he can be heard saying in a humorous voice, "I am very short!"
 Pussiau, the owner of Owl Records, recalled when he used to carry Michel for convenience.
 "Sometimes, when I used to carry him, he would bite my ear.
 We'd walk into a restaurant, and he'd chomp."

-During his last years in New York, it seemed Michel's general attitude of carelessness was magnified.
+During his last years in New York, it seemed Petrucciani's general attitude of carelessness was magnified.
 He said to his manager, "I want to have at least five women at once, I want to make a million dollars in one night."
 In an interview, he said: "My handicap is not mortal.
 I won't die because of my handicap.
 It has nothing to do with that."
 He also said, "Eventually, when I get to be 75, I'll write a book on my deathbed."
 Yet other reliable sources assert that he was always aware of the potential effects of osteogenesis imperfecta.